Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 ## eV (Electronvolt)
 Just know the conversion factor for eV to J
 $$1eV=1.602\cdot10^{-19}J$$
+The nerdy explanation is that 1eV is equal to the amount of kinetic energy gained by a single electron when accelerating through an electrical potential difference of 1 volt in a vacumn

 ## Electron Spin (Box Notation)
 # Practice Questions